-“A person who believes that Earth (Gaia) is a living superorganism and root of our being, and of which we are a part.
+“A person who believes that Earth (Gaia) is a living being and the root of our being, and of which we are a part.
 Gaia has an inherent right to life above all else, and it is Gaians’ duty to restore and protect Gaia from harm.”

 That is what a Gaian is at its simplest.
 Will it always be that cut and dry?
 No. Will all Gaians be able to make choices that are perfectly in line with Gaia’s wellbeing rather than their own?
 Will they never fly to visit far-off family while that option is available, cheap, and expected?
 Choose to have only one child or adopt to reduce ecological impact?
 Live simply?
 Devote their lives to helping others do the same?
 Ideally, yes, but in reality, there are very few perfect Christians.
 However, that doesn’t mean Christianity has failed.
 It means that the ideal is an ideal and real life in a globalized consumer culture makes it hard to achieve that ideal.
 Gaians will face their own challenges and dilemmas, even as they strive toward the ideal.